-So I thought I’d give you a few examples of things I wish my mother forgot to tell me.
+So I thought I’d give you a few examples of things I wish my mother had told me.
 It’s too late to save myself but who knows, they might save you some pain …

 Chin hairs are like a suspension bridge.
 No really they are …

 To begin with – she could have warned me about the chin hairs from hell.
 I thought being fair haired meant that it wouldn’t happen to me.
 Wrong.
 We all end up with them ladies, so let’s cut to the chase.

 They say that the painters on the Forth Road bridge are never finished.
 As soon as they get to the end, they have to start again.
 It’s the same with chin hairs.
 In other words, you are never going to catch up.
 You’ll start at one side and pluck (or wax or shave) until you think they’ve all gone but you’ll be wrong.
 A tiny, scratchy chin hair will elude your grasp.
 Even if you do manage to get every single one, waxing and plucking till your hand spasms – then you’ll wake up the next morning with a new one.
 It’s a fact of life.
 You just have to live with it …